UMDLARS/ski/intro.md

 Every turn you will move downhill one row and earn a point.
 You decide whether to go left, right, or stay straight ahead.

-A variety of obstacles stand in your way; hitting them will depete your hitpoints (available in the var `hp`).
+A variety of obstacles stand in your way; hitting them will deplete your hitpoints (available in the var `hp`).
 Hitting a `snowman` costs 1 point.
 Hitting a `tree` costs 2 points.
 Hitting a `rock` costs 10 points.

 You can add hitpoints by skiing over a `heart` or through a `house`.
 Houses are extremely rare.